 With the Android framework, device manufacturers and app developers can use

-thermal data to ensure a consistent UX if a device begins to overheat.
-For
+thermal data to ensure a consistent user experience (UX) if a device begins to

-messages from the Android System UI, created based on
+following figure shows two warning messages from the Android System

 The current temperatures are retrieved for the different